 - Reduces roaming in male cats and dogs that in turn reduces the chance of them being injured or even killed in road accidents.

-- Eliminates possibility of uterine cancer and reduces incidence of mammary tumours in females and eliminates chance of testicular cancer plus reduces incidence of prostatic disease in male pets.
+- Eliminates the possibility of uterine cancer and reduces the incidence of mammary tumours in females and eliminates the chance of testicular cancer plus reduces the incidence of prostatic disease in male pets.

 - Generally results in more trainable and obedient pets.

 Q. Will my pet get fat afterwards?

 A. Pets are usually desexed at their adolescent age before they have reached full adult size, but weight gain over and above this normal maturation should not occur as a result of the surgery if feeding and exercise are balanced.

 Q. Will my dog become a wimp?

 A. Your pet’s personality and territorial drive will not be changed by desexing as these are not controlled by the sex hormones.

 In some males, the testicles fail to descend from their starting position inside the abdomen to their final position in the scrotum.
 These animals must be neutered as the retained testicle(s) have a much higher risk of cancer and the condition is hereditary so they should not be bred from.
 Neutering in this situation becomes essentially an exploratory surgery.